matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 1. Matrix URI SHOULD have a human-readable, if not necessarily human-friendly, representation - to allow visual sanity-checks.
    In particular, characters escaping/encoding should be reduced to bare minimum in that representation.
-As a food for thought, see [Wikipedia: Clean URL, aka SEF URL](https://en.wikipedia.org/wiki/Clean_URL) and [a use case from RFC 3986](https://tools.ietf.org/html/rfc3986#section-1.2.1).
+As food for thought, see [Wikipedia: Clean URL, aka SEF URL](https://en.wikipedia.org/wiki/Clean_URL) and [a use case from RFC 3986](https://tools.ietf.org/html/rfc3986#section-1.2.1).
 1. It SHOULD be easy to parse Matrix URI in popular programming